2019 World Junior Ice Hockey Championships – Division III

-The 2019 World Junior Ice Hockey Championship Division III consisted of eight teams split into two groups of four.
-The team that won the Division was promoted to Division II B for 2020.
-It was held from 14 to 20 January 2019.
+The 2019 World Junior Ice Hockey Championship Division III was an international ice hockey tournament organized by the International Ice Hockey Federation.
+It was played in Reykjavík, Iceland, from 14 to 20 January 2019.
+Eight teams participated in the competition; they were drawn into two preliminary round groups of four.
+China won the tournament and were promoted to Division II B for 2020.

 To be eligible as a junior, a player cannot be born earlier than 1999.

 Bulgarian forward Miroslav Vasilev became the all-time leading scorer in Division III play with 42 points.

-Participants
+Participating teams

 Preliminary round

-All times are local (UTC±0).
+All times are local (Western European Time – UTC±0).